 If you are offered an "extended warranty" at an additional cost, this is probably not a warranty but a service contract.
 Service contracts provide limited coverage for the car, so you should read the service contract carefully before deciding whether you want to buy this coverage.
-Furthermore, the service contract may require you to prove that you have done regular maintenance (oil changes, etc.) on the vehicle.
+Furthermore, the service contract may require you to prove that you have done regular maintenance (oil changes, etc.) on the vehicle or that you get pre-approval before a repair is made.
 You should also be aware that a service contract is frequently a profit item for the dealer; like any other add-on, the cost may be negotiated.

-Who Provides a Used Car Warranty?
+Who Provides a

+Used Car Warranty?